Clothing That’s Made from Recycled Plastic

-The best thing that could be done for the environment is to not use plastic and to have never used it on such a large scale, however that’s not the case and we are left with several leftover plastic products that ended up sitting in the landfill… unless we do something about it.
+The best thing that could be done for the environment is to not use plastic period and to have never used it on such a large scale, however that’s not the case and we are left with several leftover plastic products that ended up at dumpster or sitting in the landfill… unless we do something about it.
 We have a finite supply of resources and only one earth, so we have to do our part and ensure that we are taking care of the planet we share; one of the best ways of doing this is converting previously single use plastic items into items that can be used over and over again.

 Some examples of recycled plastic items include: outdoor area rugs, recycled plastic picnic tables, building homes with recycled plastic bottles, and even converting plastic items back into the same plastic item once they are recycled.
 One type of recycled plastic item that has been setting trends and taking off that you may not have considered before: recycled plastic clothing.